grahamers/hypercube/README.md

 4. show how many commits I'm behind master before I try to merge

+	% git log ...<OTHER BRANCH NAME> - will show you commits made on other branch
+	% git diff ...<OTHER BRANCH NAME> - will show you the diffs

 5. will my commit/push require a merge

 6. how to simulate a conflict